Selection event for BA (Honours) Primary Education (5-11) with QTS

 Unconditional offer for the course that you have applied for – usually made when you have already completed your qualifications and met the academic requirements we are asking for.

 Unsuccessful – unfortunately we are not able to offer you a place on the course.
 We do not feel that you have the necessary skills or experience to be successful on one of our courses.
 However, this does not prevent you from applying in the future, should you undertake further study to develop your skills and experience.

-This course has a number of entry requirements from the National College for Teaching and Leadership (NCTL).
+This course has a number of entry requirements.
 The University is required to ensure that you meet all requirements prior to enrolment on the course.

 If you accept an offer of a place on the course you will be invited to attend the University to undertake a DBS check, at a later date, prior to enrolment.

 You will not be allowed to enrol on the course unless you have undertaken a check and you will not be allowed to attend placement unless a DBS disclosure has been issued.
 Please ensure you keep your DBS disclosure safe throughout the duration of your course.

 The University cannot guarantee that your DBS disclosure will be issued prior to commencement of your placement.
 This could result in the length of your course being extended or your place being deferred to the following academic year.
 This may also have funding implications.
 Therefore, you are strongly advised to attend a DBS check as early as possible.

 If you are have lived overseas during the past 5 years you are required to provide a Certificate of Good Conduct from the country you lived in.
 If you are unable to provide this, it may be possible to contact the local Embassy in the UK to obtain one.
 If the country you lived in is not listed on the DBS website please contact the TED Student Services team at firstname.lastname@example.org.

 If you are an overseas student, please access the DBS site for more information.